cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Using/finding PDB templates for the sequences
 ---------------------------------------------
+- **-struc_to_use** (usage:**-struc_to_use=[struc1, struc2...]**/ Default:none)
+Restricts the 3D-Coffee to a set of predefined structures.

 - **-template_file** (usage:**-template_file =[<filename>,<SCRIPT_scriptname>,SELF_TAG_,SEQFILE_TAG_<filename>,PDB,no>**)
 This flag instructs T-Coffee on the templates that will be used when combining several types of information.
 For instance, when using structural information, this file will indicate the structural template that corresponds to your sequences.
 Each template will be used in place of the sequence with the appropriate method.
-The identifier T indicates that the file should be a FASTA-like file, formatted as follows.
 There are several ways to pass the templates, the format of the template file being as followed "<sequence name> <TAG> <template name>":

-  1) Using a "filename":
+**Using a "filename"**:

+You provide to T-Coffee an existing template file either created by Expresso or on your own.
+Different types of templates exist but all with the similar format and rules; the type of template on which a method works is declared with the SEQ_TYPE parameter in the method configuration file.

 ::

   Template file format: